Become a User

 There is no "fee" for taking advantage of the ARM scientific infrastructure.
 In lieu of costs, users are expected to give referential credit to ARM in publications as appropriate.

 The Data Archive supports the scientific field experiments of the ARM Program by storing and distributing the large quantities of data collected from these experiments.
 These data are used to research atmospheric radiation balance and cloud feedback processes, which are critical to the understanding of global climate change.

 To access data stored in the Archive, you must create an account.

-ARM's permanent research sites represent three different climatic regimes: the Southern Great Plains (SGP), the North Slope of Alaska (NSA), Eastern North Atlantic (ENA), and the former Tropical Western Pacific (TWP).
+ARM's fixed research sites represent three different climatic regimes: the Southern Great Plains (SGP), the North Slope of Alaska (NSA), Eastern North Atlantic (ENA), and the former Tropical Western Pacific (TWP).
 Respectively, these sites address a range of climatic conditions: (1) variable mid-latitude climate conditions, (2) land and land-sea-ice arctic climate, and (3) the tropical warm pool in the western Pacific Ocean.
 In addition, the facility operates three ARM mobile facilities, known as an AMF, which were designed to operate in any environment for campaigns lasting at least 6 months.
 The first AMF (AMF1) was deployed in 2005; a second AMF (AMF2) is scheduled for deployment in 2010.

 "Virtual" site access involves connecting a PC, instrument, or other device to an ARM site network.
 The advantage to remote access is the ability to obtain near-real time data without being physically located at the site.